 The food is high-quality and organic with a variety of drinks to select from.
 They use free-range poultry and local ingredients.

-We sat in front of a warm fireplace and ate Organic Chicken Thighs and Thai Curry Chicken Noodle Bowl.
+We sat in front of a warm fireplace and ate Organic Chicken Thighs and Thai Curry Chicken Noodle Bowl for dinner.
 The tasty chicken was accompanied with mushrooms, garlic and capers.
 The noodle bowl included coconut milk, sweet potato, jalapeños, basil, shiitakes and was topped with crunchy almonds.